MurphyPone/murphypone.github.io/src/content/strong-eventual-consistency.md

 > For some applications, the exact order does not matter, but for a stock market it can be critically important that this decision be made fairly.[^11]

-As noted, an inherent flaw with the leader-reliant algorithms such as those of Paxos or Raft is that –regardless of the means used to select a hopefully-truthy leader– that component becomes a single point of failure, and therefore an easy target.
+As noted, an inherent flaw with the leader-reliant algorithms such as those of Paxos or Raft is that –regardless of the means used to select a hopefully-truthy leader– that component becomes a single point of failure, and therefore an easy target.[^12]

 > In any case, the leader could arbitrarily decide to ignore Alice or Bob's reported transactions for a period of time, delaying one of them, to force one transaction to come after another.
 If the gial is distributed trust, _then no single individual can be trusted_